HarshDevSingh/DjReactDockerNginxGunicornSetup/README.md

 4. Run: "docker-compose up" command to run the project

-PS: Make docker is already installed on your system
+PS: Please make sure docker is installed and running fine on your system